News Story

 Another unique bargaining tactic played out in a school about 100 miles north of Ann Arbor.

-Bay City Public Schools currently allows a teacher who sells drugs the opportunity to keep his or her job thanks to a union provision in the district’s collective bargaining agreement.
+The Bay City Public Schools contract allows school employees who sell drugs the opportunity to keep his or her job thanks to a union provision in the district’s collective bargaining agreement.

 The contract calls for disciplinary actions for people who are “involved in the unlawful sale, manufacture, or distribution or dispensation of tobacco, alcohol, or illegal drugs.”